suayder/Mnist-Wisard/README.md

 # Mnist-Wisard
-This is a simple WISARD implementation and testing with [MNIST](http://yann.lecun.com/exdb/mnist/) dataset
+This is a simple WISARD Neural Network implementation and testing with [MNIST](http://yann.lecun.com/exdb/mnist/) dataset

 ## What do i need?